poudel-bibek/AI-Assignments/instructions.md

 ## How to create a video
   - Use the screen record feature on [Zoom](https://zoom.us/)
-  - Make sure you have "Picture in picture" i.e., you share both the screen and yourself
+  - Make sure you have "Picture in picture" i.e., you share both the screen and yourself talking from the webcam

 ## How to submit your explanation video